jhrcook/statistical-rethinking/ch10_counting-and-classification.md

   - the relative effect:
       - consider the relative effect size of `prosoc_left` and its parameter `bp`
-      - the customary measure of relativ effect for logisitic model is the *proportional change in odds*
+      - the customary measure of relative effect for logistic model is the *proportional change in odds*
           - just the exponent of the parameter estimate
           - it is \(\exp(0.61) \approx 1.84\) for `bp`
           - odds are the ratio of the probability an even happens to the probability that it does not
-      - for `bp`, the logodds of pulling the left-hand level (the outcome variable) is increased by 0.61
+      - for `bp`, the log-odds of pulling the left-hand level (the outcome variable) is increased by 0.61
           - alternatively, the odds are multiplied by 1.84
       - the difficulty with proportional odds is that the actual change